Buying a good quality blender nowadays does not require spending over $400 as it would five years ago.

-The lid has a silicon seal that makes it airtight once it’s on and the lid on top locks in place.
+The lid has a silicone seal that makes it airtight once it’s on and the lid on top locks in place.

-There were some complaints about the motor dying but it’s the minority and that’s why you have warranty to cover these issues.
+There were some complaints about the motor dying but it’s the minority, and that’s why you have a warranty to cover these issues.

-The only place where you can buy this is in Amazon where this sells for less than $120.
-If the short 2-year warranty is a concern.
-But Amazon does offer extended warranty of up to 4 years.
+The only place where you can buy this is in Amazon where this sells for less than $90.
+If the short 2-year warranty is a concern get the extended warranty offered in Amazon.

-Another reason to buy Amazon would be the 2-day free shipping if you sign up to Prime.
+Another reason to buy Amazon will be the 2-day free shipping if you sign up to Prime.

 It’s got a commercial grade motor that’s powerful but unfortunately very noisy.

-Add to that the 6 prong blade that will chop everything you throw at it.
+Add to that the six prong blade that will chop everything you throw at it.
 In short, this machine is a workhorse capable of multiple tasks inside the kitchen.